tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 To prevent a network attacker from modifying the reconstructed ClientHelloInner (see {{flow-clienthello-malleability}}), ECH authenticates ClientHelloOuter by deriving a ClientHelloOuterAAD value.
-This is computed by removing the "encrypted_client_hello" extension from ClientHelloOuter and serializing it.
+This is computed by serializing ClientHelloOuter with the "encrypted_client_hello" extension removed.
 ClientHelloOuterAAD is then passed as the associated data parameter to the HPKE encryption.